at0m-b0mb/Kali-Pi5-Image-Builder/README.md

 fi

 # Ask the user if they watched a YouTube tutorial
-read -p "Did you watch a YouTube tutorial for help? (yes/no): " watched_tutorial
+read -p "Do you want to watch a YouTube tutorial for help? (yes/no): " watched_tutorial

 if [ "$watched_tutorial" == "yes" ]; then
   youtube_link="https://www.youtube.com/"